 Make remote work secure with NordLayer

 Remote work should always be protected.
-However, companies may struggle to secure data as employees shift away from centralized offices.
+Ensuring every secure remote worker experience demands effective solutions as employees leave central offices.
 This blog post has introduced key technologies and tools for keeping remote workers safe and boosting productivity.

 Businesses should always choose the most secure project management and communication tools.
 While Entra ID or Zoom have their own security features, they alone are not enough.
 Organizations must be able to create gateways, use MFA authentication, protect remote access, and manage team member privileges.